Cai-Lab-at-University-of-Michigan/portal_wiki/docs/scene-display-window-operations.md

    - viewer
 ---

-*This tutorial demonstrates basic operations in the image display window.*
+*This tutorial demonstrates basic operations for the Scene Viewer.*

 ---